 You must have a hoop or frame or your stitches are not going to lie correctly.
 Hoops are a good choice for small projects.
 One drawback is that you often need both hands when doing some stitches.
 A solution would be a sit-on frame.
 It is recommended to remove your stitching from a hoop each time you finish stitching so you don’t get a permanent crease.

-Stretcher bars are a wonderful option.
-They are purchased in pairs so you can get the correct size for your project.
+Stretcher bars or scroll frames are a wonderful option.
+Stretcher bars are purchased in pairs so you can get the correct size for your project.
 Don’t skimp on the number of tacks you use to secure your fabric.
 You want it taut, and the more tacks, the better hold you will get.
-One extra feature to using stretcher bars is that you can wash your finished piece while still on the stretcher bars and it will already be blocked for you!!
+One extra feature to using stretcher bars is that you can wash your finished piece while still on the stretcher bars and it will already be blocked for you.

 It is important to have the correct needles.
 Be sure your needles are straight and have no burrs.
 The size of your needle depends on the number of strands of floss you are using.
 Crewel needles have a large slender eye.
 They are sharp with a thin shaft.
 Generally you want to use a size 10 for one strand of thread, size 9 for two strands of thread, and size 8 for three strands of thread.
 Milliner needles are also helpful for doing knotted stitches because their eye is the same width as the shaft so your needle slides through the knotted thread easier.